Northside Hospital Flow Cytometry and Molecular Diagnostics Laboratories

 Available molecular diagnostics services

-• Pre-transplant genotyping of leukemia patients
+• Pre-transplant genotyping of leukemia patients and donors

 • Post-transplant engraftment follow-up by micro-chimerism assay